-The strategy discussion will consider what action is necessary to ensure the immediate safety of the identified victim(s) and what further enquiries are necessary to assess any further risk.
+The strategy discussion will consider what action is necessary to ensure the immediate safety of the identified child(ren) and what further enquiries are necessary to assess any further risk.
 A child protection conference must be arranged unless the child does not appear to be at continuing risk of significant harm.
-Where a young person has abused a sibling, planning must include consideration of the support needs of the parents.
-If the victim and perpetrator are members of the same family/household, before making any arrangement to return the perpetrator to the family/household it is critical to ensure that the victim's views have been heard and that s/he feels safe.
+Where a child has abused a sibling, planning must include consideration of the support needs of the parents.
+If the targeted child and actor are members of the same family/household, before making any arrangement to return the actor to the family/household it is critical to ensure that the reporting child's views have been heard and that s/he feels safe.

-A child protection conference may conclude that the victim is not in need of a child protection plan, but may be a child in need of support to address her needs arising from the abuse - for example referral to CAMHS or another victim support agency.
+A child protection conference may conclude that the targeted child is not in need of a child protection plan, but may be a child in need of support to address her needs arising from the abuse - for example referral to CAMHS or another victim support agency.